-Sometimes this happens to be true, but most of the time it is not.
+Sometimes this happens to be true, but most of the time, it is not.
 In fact, the age of a coin has minimal impact on its value.
 Although many factors determine the value and price of a coin, the two biggest ones are supply and demand.
-When the two of them work against each other, the value of a coin will go up.
+When the two of them work against each other, the cost of a coin will go up.
 In other words, if there are a lot of coin collectors looking for a particular coin and the supply is very low, the price will be very high.

 For example, a 1914-D Lincoln penny has a mintage of approximately 1.2 million coins.
 A 1910-S Barber dime also has an approximate mintage of 1.2 million coins.
 In uncirculated condition, the Lincoln penny sells for over $3,000 while the Barber dime in uncirculated condition sells for $700.
-This considerable difference in price is because more people collect Lincoln cents then Barber dimes and therefore the demand for them is higher.
+This considerable difference in price is because more people collect Lincoln cents then Barber dimes, and therefore, the demand for them is higher.
 This higher demand drives prices up.

 02 of 05

-Shiny is Better So Clean Your Coins before You Sell Them
+Shiny is Better, So Clean Your Coins before You Sell Them

-Many people believe this and will clean their coins using acids or abrasive materials like a cleanser to "shine up" their coins.
+Many people believe this myth and will clean their coins using acids or abrasive materials like a cleanser to "shine up" their coins.
 Nothing could be further from the truth.
-Cleaning a coin will damage the surface of the coin and coin collectors do not like to buy damaged coins.
+Cleaning a coin will damage the surface of the coin, and coin collectors do not like to buy damaged coins.
 In fact, coin dealers and seasoned coin collectors can tell if a coin has been cleaned.

 A coin dealer in California told me a story about a lady who brought an 1892-S Morgan silver dollar into her coin shop.
 Before she brought the coin into the store, she took a polishing cloth that she uses for polishing her silverware to "shine up" the coin.
-Effectively she damaged the coin so much she reduced its value from $80,000 down to $30,000 because now the coin is considered "improperly cleaned."
+Effectively she damaged the coin so much she reduced its value from $80,000 down to $30,000 because now the coin is considered damaged because it was "improperly cleaned."

 03 of 05